wiseman-timelord/Chat-VulkanLlama/README.md

 * Context Support: Supports 4K-200K context multi-models with a robust interface for chat or chat+instruct models.
 * Dynamic Model Initialization: Optimizes thread settings for the Llama language model.
 * Interactive User Loop: Features a continuous loop for real-time user interaction.
-* Intelligent Response Generation: Utilizes predefined prompts and ASCII art to generate contextually relevant and coherent responses.
+* Intelligent Response Generation: Utilizes optimized multi-key prompts to generate, contextual and coherent, responses.
-* Model Response Rotation: Enhances character dialogue and can be modified for loop avoidance.
+* Model Response Rotation: Enhances character dialogue and can be modified later for loop avoidance.
 * YAML State Management: Manages session state, user preferences, and more through YAML file operations.
 * User-Friendly Chat Interface: Offers a clean and intuitive chat interface, complete with ASCII art and dialogue history.
-* Customizable Model Selection: Allows users to select from a list of available Llama 2 GGML models in the `./models` directory.
+* Customizable Model Selection: Scans models and creates options of available Llama 2 GGML models in the `./models` directory.

 ### INTERFACE:
 Images may be from differing versions...